carlalennon/portfolio-project-3/README.md

 - Add the last two branchs into the game
 - Implement a system wherein the player can type their answer incorrectly as many times as they like without breaking the game
+- Add the player score to the UI so players can see it increase and decreasr as they make choices

 ## Final Thoughts